Education Learning Outcomes

 - Show an understanding of state and national curriculum standards and their impact on the content knowledge necessary for teaching P-12 students.

 Effective teachers of science understand how students learn and develop scientific knowledge.
 Pre-service teachers use scientific inquiry to develop this knowledge for all students.
+Students will:

 - Plan multiple lessons using a variety of inquiry approaches that demonstrate their knowledge and understanding of how all students learn science.

-- Include active inquiry lessons where students collect and interpret data in order to develop and communicate concepts and understand scientific processes, relationships and natural patterns from empirical experiences.
+- Include active inquiry lessons where students collect and interpret data to develop and communicate concepts and understand scientific processes, relationships and natural patterns from empirical experiences.
 Applications of science-specific technology are included in the lessons when appropriate.

 - Design instruction and assessment strategies that confront and address naïve concepts/preconceptions.